An annual Victoria tradition, the Santa Claus Parade features decorated trucks, illuminated floats and Santa Claus a month before Christmas.

 The parade happens rain or shine, so don’t expect any sort of cancellations due to the weather.
 In fact, the 2021 parade happened on a night of pouring rain, an atmospheric river in fact.
 It rained again in 2022, but not nearly as much, and not enough to stop thousands of people from attending.
 Even in the rain, it’s a fun, family-friendly event.

 In the lead-up to the start of parade, there are usually food trucks stationed near the corner of Government and Belleville Street a couple hours before the parade starts.
 In years past there has also been a designated Christmas Square where people can gather ahead of the parade.
-This may or may not have been the case in 2023.
-We’re not sure.
+This may or may not have been the case in 2025.

 The starting area is also usually a place for a donation drive, with different local organizations accepting donations of various kinds.
 Charitable organizations at the event include the Mustard Seed church and food bank and the Helmet Head Toy Run.
 Cash, non-perishable food and donations of new toys are all greatly appreciated.